greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 This is a bare-faced call to fascism.
 Individuals are greedy, so we need to turn control over to an all-knowing government.
 This is so stupid that only an intellectual could convince herself that it makes sense.

 Let me be clear: Private-sector greed is good.
 Private-sector greed is what compels us to accomplish things in life.
 As for controls on Private-sector greed, we already have those in the form of laws that state that no one can legally use force or fraud against another.
 Anything beyond that is fascism.
 And as for the government being responsible and accountable, I refer the reader to any country run by communists or dictators.
 This is important because the difference between a communist dictator and power-mad unelected bureaucrats cannot be detected with the naked eye.

+Also, trusting government but not trusting people may be liberal, but it is not rational.

 ---